Kentucky Route 49

 Kentucky Route 49 (KY 49) is a 57 mi state highway in the U.S. state of Kentucky.

 Route description

 KY 49 begins at an intersection with U.S. Route 150 (US 150) in Bardstown and travels south towards Loretto.
 It then heads east-southeast concurrent with KY 52 to Lebanon.
 It splits with KY 52 in Lebanon and goes southeast to Bradfordsville.
 After that, it terminates in Liberty, at an intersection with KY 70.

 History

 The road has seen improvements from Bradfordsville to Lebanon in recent years which has made the corridor safer and less curvy.

+The Kentucky Route 49 Bridge is located in Bradfordsville and spans the Rolling Fork River.
+It is the oldest Whipple-Murphy bridge in Kentucky.